vilmenayjatwit/individual-project/README.md

 _Results -_

 Throughout the project, there were a lot of interesting findings- including a connection between a player's age and performance metrics such as scoring efficiency and defensive skills.
 Position-specific patterns were evident, with centers and forwards excelling in rebounds and blocks, while guards led in assists and steals.
 Teams with higher averages in assists and field goal percentages generally ranked better, underscoring the value of teamwork and shot selection.
 A comparative analysis revealed an increasing trend in three-point attempts and makes, reflecting an evolving league strategy.

+**Answers to questions**
+1. Joel Embiid averaged the most amount of points at 33.1
+2. The position averaging the most points per game is 'PF-SF' (Power Forward - Small Forward) with an average of 14.4 points per game.
+3. The scoring ability varies with age.
+Notably, players aged 38 averaged the highest points per game at 28.9, due to the sample size being only one player- Lebron James. aside from the Lebron anomaly, players in their mid-20s to early 30s showed higher scoring averages overall.
+4. The top-scoring team was the Phoenix Suns who had the highest average PPG roster-wise.
+5. Two of the top 25 scorers on the Pheonix Suns, ranking high with Kevin Durant at #8 and Devin Booker at #11.

 _Discussion (potential improvements)–_